cedricgrothues/home-automation/README.md

 Please make sure to update tests as appropriate.

 ## Credits
-This project is based on [Jake Wright](https://github.com/jakewright)'s idea of a home-automation system, his youtube series about this and his home-automation repo.
+This project is based on [Jake Wright](https://github.com/jakewright)'s idea of a home-automation system, his youtube series and his home-automation repo.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)